 Flexible creative office space designs similar to those in coworking spaces help emphasize this philosophy by providing a variety of different spaces to work in.

 A cooperative team is ultimately what every company strives to build but to do that, there has to be communication.
 That’s thankfully easier to do today than ever.

 Always keep channels of communication open, so team members can seamlessly discuss work with one another through dedicated messaging systems like Slack or Discord, collaborate and plan through tools like Trello, and more.
 When a team member needs time to concentrate, they can set themselves to Do Not Disturb until they’re ready to speak again.

-More than just enabling basic communication and collaboration between team members, it’s critical to be available and open to suggestion as the leader or manager of a department or team.
-Valuing your workers’ inputs can help them recognize that they provide value to the company, and that their position has real purpose.
+More than just enabling basic communication and collaboration between team members, it’s critical to be available and open to suggestions as the leader or manager of a department or team.
+Valuing your workers’ inputs can help them recognize that they provide value to the company and that their position has real purpose.